 - Attempt to purchase;

-- Knowingly transport alcoholic beverages.
+- Possess; or Knowingly transport alcoholic beverages.

 A conviction pursuant to Pennsylvania’s underage drinking statute, even if unrelated to a driving offense, can carry serious consequences for you child’s future, including his or her college, financial aid, and job prospects.